jeenicj97/90DaysOfDevOps/2026/day-45/day-45-docker-cicd.md

 2. Tag the image as `username/repo:latest` and also `username/repo:sha-<short-commit-hash>`
 3. Push both tags

-**Verify:** Go to Docker Hub — is your image there with both tags?

 ---

 ### Task 4: Only Push on Main
 Add a condition so the push step only runs on the `main` branch — not on feature branches or PRs.

-Test it: push to a feature branch and verify the image is built but NOT pushed.

 ---